 Laboratory Ambient Conditions—Do not permit air from fans or ventilation systems to blow directly on the engine.
 Small (<35 L/s) fans may be used to direct air towards the knock sensor and oxygen sensors.
 The ambient laboratory atmosphere shall be relatively free of dirt, dust, or other contaminants as required by good laboratory standards and practices.

 Engine Speed and Torque Control—The dynamometer speed and torque control systems shall be capable of maintaining the limits specified in Tables 2–4.
-The VIE closed-loop control system maintains speed by electronic throttle and torque by dynamometer control.
+The VIF closed-loop control system maintains speed by electronic throttle and torque by dynamometer control.
 Since these speed and torque tolerances require sensitive and precise control, give particular attention to achieving and maintaining accurate calibration of the related instrument systems.

 Dynamometer—Use a Midwest or Eaton 37 kW Model 758 dry gap dynamometer (see X1.4).
 Replacing an engine dynamometer during a test (reference or non-reference oil) is not acceptable.
 If a dynamometer needs to be replaced during a test, abort the test.
 Follow calibration requirements shown in 10.2.3 before starting each new test.